3611 NewsThe Herald's Voice

 3. He leads the humble in what is right, and teaches the humble his way.

-5. For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.
+4. Whoever exalts himself will be humbled, and whoever humbles himself will be exalted.

 Holding onto Scripture in this area